willlarson1/Analyzing-Baseball-Data-with-R/Chapter 1/Chapter 1.md

     The inning begins with a single to the right fielder on a line drive.
 The second batter also singles on a ground ball to the third baseman, who threw the ball to the shortstop.
 The runner on first base advances to second.
 The third batter lines into a triple play, on a line drive to the second baseman.
 The second baseman then tagged second base and doubled the runner off of first base, unassisted.\

+5. PITCHF/x Record of Several Pitches\
+    \
-5. The knuckleball was slower than the fastball, starting at a speed of 73mph compared to 81.2.
+    The knuckleball was slower than the fastball, starting at a speed of 73mph compared to 81.2.
 The knuckleball moved far less in horizontal direction (left by .64 inches, compared to left by nearly 5 inches) but a similar amount in the vertical direction.
 Finally, the knuckleball was located close to the center of the strike zone, whereas the fastball was located in the upper left corner.
 A knuckleball is difficult to hit due to its unpredictable movement and slow speeds, evidenced here.